 When deciding to go hiking, camping or just for a walk in the wilderness, it is best to have a compass with you for safe measure.
 And you need to know how to adjust your compass’ declination angle in case it happens while you’re out there, in the middle of nowhere.

 GPS and other navigation technology are much more advanced than they used to be, adjusting their compass’ declination automatically.
 However, there is no guarantee they won’t breakdown in the middle of a trip.

 No matter how skilled of a hiker you are, it is always best to learn or brush up on your compass knowledge skills.
 This guide will teach you everything you need to know about keeping your compass pointed in the right direction.

 Learning how to use a compass and adjust your compass’ declination on your own, will prove to be great help when out into the wilderness and you will enjoy your adventure more knowing all these.

 Instructions to Adjust Your Compass’ Declination

-The process of compass declination may seem difficult at first, but once you’ve practiced these steps a few times in different location, you’ll become a natural.
+The process of adjusting your compass declination may seem difficult at first, but once you’ve practiced these steps a few times in different location, you’ll become a natural.